microsoft/FluidExamples/teams-fluid-hello-world/README.md

 };
 ```

 And before the client can create any containers, it needs a `containerSchema` that will define, by name, the data objects used in this application.
+You can think of the `connectionConfig` as the properties required to connect to the service, whereas the `containerSchema` is defining the data structures for how we want our information to be stored.

 ```ts
 // Util.ts